amenesik/terraform-provider-amenesik/README.md

 - node.2.capability.property1
 - node.2.capability.propertyN

-in real world situations a collection of different capabilities and their associated properties would be involved.
+In real world situations a a large number of nodes would be defined each with their own specific collections of capabilities and their associated properties.

+The complex example shown above, requires 22 hardware (Compute) nodes and 19 software nodes of four different classes (LDAP, TOMCAT, APACHE, HAPROXY).
+The corresponding BEAM document would naturally be correspondingly complex.